| | | | | | | | |

 Self Rising Flour VS Regular Flour

-If you must use all-purpose flour, you will need to add a pinch of salt & 3 teaspoons of baking powder to the flour first.
+If you must use all-purpose flour, you will need to add a pinch of salt and 3 teaspoons of baking powder to the flour first.

 How To Make Sweet Potato Biscuits